Skip to main content

 Let's imagine an example of this:

-My item form has controls for a Yes/No attribute named "Dangerous?" and a Text attribute named "Description".
+My item form has controls for a Yes/No attribute named Dangerous and a Text attribute named Description.

-Create and name the expression
+1 Create the expression

 The Expressions box